extrabacon/python-shell/README.md

 # python-shell

-A simple way to run Python scripts from Node.js with basic but efficient inter-process communication through stdio.
+A simple way to run Python scripts from Node.js with basic but efficient inter-process communication and better error handling.

 ## Features

 + Reliably spawn Python scripts in a child process
 + Text, JSON and binary modes
 + Simple and efficient data transfers through stdin and stdout streams
-+ Extended stack traces in case an exception is thrown
++ Extended stack traces when an error is thrown

 ## Installation